 Another big way to avoid spam traps is to set a send limit for your team.
 SalesLoft allows you to customize your daily limit.
 This keeps your team’s email habits healthy and gives you room to personalize.

 Now that you have the technical groundwork in place, it’s time to personalize your emails.
 Be sure to keep in mind the difference between personalization and relevance.
 Examples of personalization are referencing a prospect’s alma mater or their LinkedIn post in your intro.
 This may grab someone’s attention, but isn’t a value-adding hook.
-Being relevant pertains more to how you’re offering adds value to their specific role.
+Being relevant pertains more to how your offering adds value to their specific role.
 It shows that you’ve done your homework and positions you as a partner or advisor.